cywusky/TestDag/README.md

 ##  Using Airflow to Orchestrate Data Transformation on AWS

 Airflow uses directed acyclic graphs (DAGs) to manage and monitor workflow orchestration. <br>
-Here, the following diagram illustrates the architecture of using Airflow to orchestrate data transformation on AWS using ECS Fargate. <br>
+The following diagram illustrates the architecture of using Airflow to orchestrate data transformation on AWS using ECS Fargate. <br>

 ![System diagram for using Airflow on AWS](/image/airflow_v6.png)